random-cheese/pornhub-dl/README.md

 Download all videos of your favorite pornhub models, playlists and channels and update all your stuff with a simple command.

+**DISCLAIMER**

+I haven't used this project in ages.
+Stuff might work, it might not work. \
+Fixes and PR's are always welcome, but it might take a while for them to be reviewed and merged.
+This project has a very low priority in my current schedule ;D.

 ## Setup

 1. You will need `poetry` for dependency management and venv creation: `poetry install`